cosmos/cosmos-sdk/docs/README.md

 >*NOTE*: We are currently working on improving the docs.
 Some info might be missing.

+- [Introduction](./intro/README.md): Contains introductory high-level material on the Cosmos SDK.
 - [Gaia](./gaia/README.md): Contains all documentation related to the gaia application (current name for the Cosmos-Hub).
-- [Reference](./reference/README.md): Explains the high-level concepts of the SDK (e.g. storage, gas, abstractions, ...)
 - [Clients](./clients/README.md): Documentation about SDK clients like the SDK Command-Line interface and the SDK Light-client.
 - [Specifications](./spec/README.md): Contains SDK and modules specifications.